ricardosantosfc/saveDforest/README.md

  - The front-end consists of an **Angular** single-page application that embeds the game in Unity WebGL format.
  - The back-end consists of an **Express.js** application server running on top of **Node.js**, and a **MongoDB** database.

+> [!NOTE]
+> As the back-end server is hosted as a free [Render](https://render.com/) instance, it takes a bit for it to restart after being inactive.
+This can sometimes cause noticeable loading times, especially when logging in or signing up.
+>
+> While you wait, you might want to check out that weird shaking tree on the screen...

 This project was originally developed in the context of my Master’s thesis.
 I have continued to refine it and expand its documentation since then.

 ## Overview